thephuse/secret_something/README.md

 Static HTML/CSS/JS site intended for use with a secret gift exchange.
 Currently themed for Christmas, but can be re-themed for use with any holiday.

-A sample can be found at [dev.thephuse.com/secret_something](http://dev.thephuse.com/secret_something/).
-Please note that this is NOT a fully working copy and no participant emails will be sent from this sample page.
-See the Deployment section below for more details.
+This project sends participant notification emails via [Mandrill](http://mandrillapp.com)'s SMTP configuration.

+A working sample can be found at [dev.thephuse.com/secret](http://dev.thephuse.com/secret/).

 Development
 -------------